RinChanNOWWW/ruborute/README.md

 +-------+---+------+-----+-----+----+-----+----+--------------+
 ```

-You can type Ctrl-C or Ctrl-D to exit.
+You can type Ctrl-D to exit.

 ## Features